Solar-Punk-Ltd/try-out-swarm/bee-js/README.md

 ### **Run the Script**

-You can use the following command to execute `simple.ts`:
+You may use the following command to execute `simple.ts`:

 ```sh
 node --loader ts-node/esm simple.ts